ajcstanu/Smart-Curriculum-Activity_-Attendance-App/README.md

 ---

-## 📄 License

-This project is licensed under the [MIT License](LICENSE).

----

 ## 🙏 Acknowledgements

 - [Anthropic](https://anthropic.com) for the Claude API
 - [Google Fonts](https://fonts.google.com) for DM Sans and Space Mono
-- NEP 2020 guidelines from the Ministry of Education, Government of India

 ---